Wasserwecken/bachelorthesis/readme.md

 # Conclusion
-The results of the solutions for the named objectives are now analyzed.
+Using complex materials entirely created in fragment shaders might not be useful in real time applications, where every frame per second matters.
+As shown in the applied recreation, procedural materials may be built upon many algorithms which have a negative impact to the performance.
+The approach of procedural material within fragment shaders might work for offline render applications, it would be interesting to test how much impact a procedural material will have to the render time besides ordinary textures.

 ## Analyzing surfaces
 The analysis of surfaces pointed out to be an essential part of creating procedural materials.
-The recreation of procedural materials showed that the natural layering and composition of a surface can be transferred into the implementation.
-Extracted layers from the analysis are corresponding to created UV layouts and general height information, as showed in the example of the pub floor.
+The applied recreation of surfaces showed that the natural layering and composition of a surface can be transferred into the implementation and extracted layers from the analysis are corresponding to created UV layouts and general height information, as shown in the example of the pub floor.
 The splitted analysis of layers and surface materials can be also used to implement surface materials separately to make them reusable for other procedural materials.
-The wood material from the pub floor could be used also in a furniture material.
+The wood material for the pub floor could be used after the implementation in further materials, like a furniture material.
 This will save time and effort by creating such materials.
 By thinking about environment influences, interesting and characterizing details are added to the material.
 With these influences, materials are becoming convincing for the viewer.
 In addition, many environmental influences can be transferred easily to other materials, without the need of reference photos or existing materials.
 Therefore, some of them can be also prepared as separate material, like cracks or grease, for reuse.

 The proposed approach of the analysis showed also to have no dependencies to programming languages or applications.
 And the restriction for shader programming did not influence the analysis either.
 Therefore it can be assumed that the approach of the analysis, with its three steps and hierarchical method, can be applied not only to implicit procedural surface creation.
 The approach may also work for explicit environments and applications like Substance Designer [(SD02)].

 ## Algorithm categorization
 The defined categorization showed to be useful and helpful while creating procedural materials.
 On the one hand helped the categorization looking for new algorithms to achieve new and distinct results besides the results from existing algorithms, because through the name and appointed task of the categories.
 On the other hand showed the categorization to be useful by exploring the results of new combinations of algorithms.
 Due to the sorting of the algorithms is the structure of parameters similar.
-This made it easy to exchange specific algorithms with other o the same kind to check out new results.
+This made it easy to exchange specific algorithms with others of the same kind to explore new results.

 While the analysis showed to be independent from the implementation, the categorization is influenced by the restrictions of shaders.
 Due to the limitation that only implicit algorithms are suited for shaders, all generative algorithms like noise and shapes depending on UV coordinates.
-These UV coordinates may are not given in other environments or applications, again like Substance Designer.
+These UV coordinates may be not given in other environments or applications, again like Substance Designer.
 Therefore the defined categorization might only work for fragment shader implementations.

 Nonetheless showed the categorization that through sorting algorithms and implementing them abstract, without specializations, they can be used like Lego bricks.
-It also abstracts the complexity of the algorithms which makes them usable for a wider range of users and looses creativity from technology.
+It also abstracts the complexity of the algorithms which makes them usable for a wider range of users and separates creativity from technology.

 ## Workflow
 The proposed workflow guidelines showed to be useful and ensured a structured procedure.
 The workflow matched also with the hierarchical approach of the analysis, therefore iteration to reach the desired level of detail are built in and are easy to integrate.
-Similar to the analysis showed the guidelines of the workflow no dependencies to a environment or application, which they may can ne apply to them.
+Similar to the analysis showed the guidelines of the workflow no dependencies to an environment or application, which they may apply to them.

 While creating materials, the workflow guidelines showed yet to be vague.
 And Try-And-Error phases taking still a big portion of the creation process.
 Foreknowledge of combinations of algorithms cannot be eliminated by the named guidelines.
 Nonetheless they will help to guide experiments to reach desired results faster.

-## General
-As showed in the applied recreation, creating procedural materials entirely within a fragment shader will work and can create complex materials with great details.
-By abstracting the algorithms, it seems that only the creativity might limit the process.
-Also the restrictions for shaders might not seem to be a big problem.
-This might be true for the first glance, where also most every structure can be replicated by combining algorithms and or modifying according parameters.
-On the second glance, it shows that sometimes complex and long chains of algorithms are needed to get desired results, where environments which can utilize post processing algorithms might be way more efficient.

-The aspects of performance and anti aliasing also have to be mentioned, even their where not part of this work.
-Using complex materials entirely created in fragment shaders might not be useful in realtime applications, where every frame per second matters.
-As showed in the applied recreation, procedural materials are build upon many algorithms which will have an impact on the performance.
-The approach of procedural material within fragment shaders might work for offline render application, it would be interesting to test how much impact a procedural material will have to the render time besides ordinary textures.
-The problem with anti aliasing is the level of detail.
-As more a material gets detail, the more aliasing will appear.
-Some papers already explored the problem of anti aliasing and discovered approaches to counter it, nonetheless, these techniques have to be implemented to if the aliasing gets to noticeable.